 Today was Easter, and we had the opportunity to take a short walk that celebrated the Resurrection.
 Remember the Alpine Living Nativity?
 On that same property there is a short video and a self-guided walk that takes you through scenes from the New Testament.
 The Alpine Easter Walk will only take your family about 20 minutes, but the reverent atmosphere helps bring a special feeling to the season.

-The first thing you come to is a small shed that has a 5 minute video of the final scenes in the Savior’s life.
-We definitely took time to watch the video, even though we’d seen it before.
-From there, we took a short walk to a small altar next to a few lambs in a pen.
+The Alpine Easter walk begins with a small altar next to a few lambs in a pen.
 A sign talked a bit about the law of Moses, and how lambs were sacrificed, which opened up some good conversation with our kids.

 Behind the altar and the lambs stood three huge crosses.
 There was no ornamentation or any sort of details, just three rugged crosses, but they did stir some feelings in our little group.
 There was a scripture next to each Easter symbol you visited.

 The final scene is located just up the hill.
 There is a replica of the tomb with a large stone rolled away.
 Small groups can enter the tomb and find that it is empty.
 We really loved this visual on a beautiful Easter afternoon.
 It brought alive the story that we’ve told to our kids so many times.

 The Alpine Easter Walk is open April 14-April 18, 2022 from 10 am-dusk.
 You can walk through any time during those hours.
 Located at the corner of Eastview Lane and Watkins Circle in Alpine.